 Use the Metro

 On our most recent visit, we started out at The Kolbe Hotel, a four star establishment just opposite the Forum.
-The bathrooms were beautiful, but the rooms were quite utilitarian and the beds were hard as rocks.
-In all my travels, I’ve never come across such terrible beds.
+Location wise it is perfect, and the public areas and bathrooms were beautiful.
+However the rooms were quite utilitarian and the beds were hard as rocks.

 Most hoteliers are happy to help you with directions, dinner reservations or tours.
 Also do let them book you a return taxi to the airport.
 You can save money if they telephone and book you a car, as opposed to just getting one on the day.